eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

 (Where `Element` is a generic type parameter.)

 Ceylon's type system has *reified generic type arguments*.
 Like Java, the Ceylon compiler performs erasure, discarding type parameters from the schema of the generic type.
+On the JavaScript platform, types are discarded when producing JavaScript source.
 But unlike Java, type arguments are _reified_ (available at runtime).
+Types are even reified when executing on a JavaScript virtual machine!

-Of course, generic type arguments won't be checked for typesafety by the underlying virtual machine at runtime, but type arguments are at least available at runtime to code that wants to make use of them explicitly.
-So the code fragments above are supposed to compile and function as expected.
-You will even be able to use reflection to discover the type arguments of an instance of a generic type.
+So the code fragments above compile and function as expected on both platforms.
+Once we finish implementing the metamodel, you will even be able to use reflection to discover the type arguments of an instance of a generic type.

+Now of course, generic type arguments aren't checked for typesafety by the underlying virtual machine at runtime, but that's not really strictly necessary since the compiler has already checked the soundness of the code.

+### implementation note <!-- m5 -->

+In the M5 release we have not had time to implement certain important optimizations related to reified generics.
+Therefore, you'll likely run into some performance problems when using generic types in this release.
+Don't worry, we're confident that we can resolve these issues by the time Ceylon reaches its 1.0 release.
+(But please let us know your experiences!)

 ## There's more...